5 Marketing Lessons You Can Learn From Emily In Paris

 3. Your Social Media Is a Must

 Social media helps one connect with their current and prospective customers, and increase their brand recognition, sales and leads.
-Using the right social media channels that are widely used by your customers/prospects is very imperative in order to reach one’s target audience at an effective pace.
+Using the right social media channels that are widely used by your customers/prospects is imperative to reach your target audience at an effective pace.

 In the series, Emily is seen always making a point to talk about the brand on social media and use relevant hashtags that help her brand in gaining more awareness and attention among its customers.
 She uses images from her daily life to build her own as well as her brand’s profile.